 Susan E. Fasoli, ScD, OTR/L

-Susan Fasoli, ScD, OTR/L is Associate Professor of Occupational Therapy in the School of Health and Rehabilitation Sciences.
-Her clinical background is primarily in acute care and inpatient rehabilitation settings, with an emphasis on motor performance and functional independence for persons with neurological diagnoses.
+Susan E. Fasoli, ScD, OTR/L, is a Professor of Occupational Therapy in the School of Health and Rehabilitation Sciences.

-Dr. Fasoli is an active member of the American Occupational Therapy Association, and has served on a number of committees for the American Congress of Rehabilitation Medicine (ACRM).
-She serves on the editorial board of Archives of Physical Medicine and Rehabilitation and is a peer reviewer for several professional journals.
-During the winter months she enjoys her role as a ski instructor for children with autism and developmental delay at a local ski area.
+Dr. Fasoli is an active member of the American Occupational Therapy Association (AOTA) and the American Congress of Rehabilitation Medicine (ACRM).
+She co-chairs the interprofessional ACRM Stroke ISIG Movement Interventions Task Force.
+She has served as a section editor for the Archives of Physical Medicine and Rehabilitation and is peer reviewer for several professional journals.
+During the summer months she enjoys kayaking, hiking, and sailing with family and friends.

 AS, Occupational Therapy, Quinsigamond Community College, Worcester MA

 BS, Natural Sciences, Worcester State College, Worcester MA

 Whyte, J., Dijkers, M.P., Fasoli, S.E., Ferraro, M., Katz, L.W., Norton, S., Parent, E., Pinto, S.M., Sisto, S.A., Van Stan, J.H., Wengerd, L. Recommendations for Reporting on Rehabilitation Interventions, American Journal of Physical Medicine & Rehabilitation: 2021; 100(1): 5-16. doi: 10.1097/PHM.0000000000001581